Robert Anderson (Union officer): Later life

 After the war, Anderson became a companion of the Military Order of the Loyal Legion of the United States.
 In 1869, he discussed the future of the U.S. Army with Sylvanus Thayer.
 Afterward, they helped establish the Military Academy's Association of Graduates (AoG).

-In 1869 Anderson was reported to have sold his library and moved to Europe, "as half pay would not support his family here".
+In 1869, Anderson was reported to have sold his library and moved to Europe, "as half pay would not support his family here".
 Someone questioning his need informed us that Anderson's half salary as brigadier general was $4,125.

-Anderson died in Nice, France in 1871, seeking a cure for his ailments.
+Anderson died in Nice, France, in 1871, seeking a cure for his ailments.
 He was interred at West Point Cemetery.

 Family

 Anderson with his wife, Eliza Bayard Anderson, and son, Robert Jr.

 Anderson's brother, Charles Anderson, served as Governor of Ohio from 1865 to 1866.
-A second brother, Larz Anderson II was the father of Nicholas Longworth Anderson who served as a general in the Union Army.
+A second brother, Larz Anderson II, was the father of Nicholas Longworth Anderson, who served as a Union Army general.
 Nicholas' son, Larz Anderson III, was a diplomat and a leading member of the Society of the Cincinnati.

 Another brother, William Marshall Anderson, was a Western explorer and Ohio attorney.
 A zealous Catholic and Confederate sympathizer, he briefly moved to Mexico during the reign of Emperor Maximilian in hopes of establishing a Confederate colony there.
 W. Marshall Anderson's son, Thomas M. Anderson, was a brigadier general who fought in the Spanish–American War and Philippine–American War.

 In 1845, Anderson married Eliza Bayard Clinch (1828–1905), the daughter of Duncan Lamont Clinch.
-They were the parents of five children: Marie (1849–1925), Sophie (1852–1934), Eliza, Robert Jr. (1859–1879) and Duncan.
-Anderson was the great-grandfather of actor Montgomery Clift through his daughter Maria, although this relationship has not been definitively established by genealogical sources.
-Allegedly, the doctor who delivered Ethel Anderson Clift told her when she was an adult that she was the illegitimate daughter of Maria Anderson and Woodbury Blair, but no documentation exists to verify the relationship.
+They were the parents of five children: Marie (1849–1925), Sophie (1852–1934), Eliza, Robert Jr. (1859–1879), and Duncan.
+Anderson was the great-grandfather of actor Montgomery Clift through his daughter Maria, although genealogical sources have not definitively established this relationship.
+Allegedly, the doctor who delivered Ethel Anderson Clift told her when she was an adult that she was the illegitimate daughter of Maria Anderson and Woodbury Blair.
+Still, no documentation exists to verify the relationship.
 Nonetheless, the legend continues.
 Virtually all sources that advance this theory reference Ethel's own statements or Clift's biographies.